The view from the MIT Media Lab (iPhone photo by JD Lasica).

 • Urs Gasser, Executive Director, Berkman Center for Internet & Society, Harvard University

 • Youngjin Yoo, Professor of MIS and Strategy and Director, Center for Design+Innovation, Temple University

 • Michael Smith, SVP of Social Innovation, The Case Foundation

 • Christopher Hoene, Director of the Center for Research and Innovation, National League of Cities

 • Jennifer Pahlka, Founder & Executive Director, Code for America

 • Micki Krimmel, Founder, NeighborGoods

 • Ethan Zuckerman, Director, Center for Civic Media, MIT Media Lab

 And a host of other brilliant people who didn’t notice that I must have been invited by mistake.
-Still, I’m intrigued and hopeful that some of us will be game for working together to promote innovative use of technology at the community level in the months and years ahead.JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+Still, I’m intrigued and hopeful that some of us will be game for working together to promote innovative use of technology at the community level in the months and years ahead.JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.